Want More Videos? Subscribe! →

 Why?
 The spoiler effect.

 What is the spoiler effect?

 When a third-party candidate enters the race, they always run the risk of splitting the vote with the establishment candidate whose politics they most closely align with.
 If a progressive candidate enters the race, she draws votes away from the Democrat.
 If a conservative enters, she draws votes away from the Republican.
-When you're only allowed to choose 1 candidate on the ballot, the spoiler effect will always be a problem in our elections, and will effectively continue to lock out third-party candidates with fresh ideas.
+If we’re only allowed to choose one candidate on the ballot, the spoiler effect will always be a problem in our elections, and keep us trapped in a two-party system with only two choices.

 Let voters rank their favorite candidates with Ranked Choice Voting.

 - When you vote, you rank your favorite candidates in order of preference.

 - If your first choice is mathematically eliminated, your vote still counts toward your second choice.
 That way, you can vote your conscience without worrying about accidentally electing the candidate you like the least.